cloudify-cosmo/docs.getcloudify.org/content/manager/execute-workflow.md

 # Install the Application

-We'll now execute the Install Workflow from our [Nodecellar deployment](getting-started-create-deployment.html#actionable-create-a-deployment):
+We'll now execute the Install Workflow from our nodecellar deployment:

 Type the following command in your terminal: